Transporting Ashes

 The Container or Urn

 In 2004, the Transportation Safety Administration (TSA) implemented special procedures for transporting cremated remains.
-The TSA has precise requirements for the type of containers to transport ashes.
-TSA agents are not permitted to open urns and containers to verify they contain cremated remains.
+The TSA has precise requirements for the type of containers used to transport ashes.
+TSA agents are not permitted to open urns and containers to verify that they contain cremated remains.
 That means the container must be capable of being X-rayed.
-Below is an extract from the TSA blog (click here to go to the original document) which addresses the topic:
+Below is an extract from the TSA blog (click here to go to the original document) that addresses the topic:

 If carrying on the crematory remains, they are subject to screening and must pass through the X-ray machine.
 If the X-ray Operator cannot clear the remains, TSA may apply other, non-intrusive means of resolving the alarm.
 Under no circumstances will an officer open the container, even if the passenger requests this be done.
 If the officer cannot determine that the container does not contain a prohibited item, the remains will not be permitted, and you could be denied boarding.

 If you plan to use a permanent urn for the remains once you reach your final destination, check with your funeral home to see if they can provide you with a temporary urn for air travel.
-There are also special permanent urns for transporting ashes that meet TSA requirements so they can pass through security.
+There are also unique permanent urns for transporting ashes that meet TSA requirements so they can pass through security.

 Transporting Ashes by Shipping